timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 It was Asked 14 years, 6 months ago and viewed 32k times.
 I counted 18 answers there.

-One answer: when do you need to do a lot of insertions and removals at the middle of a sequence, but not very many lookups in the list by ordinal?
+One answer: *When do you need to do a lot of insertions and removals at the middle of a sequence, but not very many lookups in the list by ordinal?*

 Discussions about LLs often revolve around memory use and languages other than JavaScript.
 It comes down to a discussion of Big O notation (more on that later).

-Adding an element: O(1)
+Adding an element: O(1) (constant time)
-Indexing: O(n)
+Indexing: O(n) (linear time)
 Getting an element in a known position: O(n)

-One example answer: One of the most useful cases I find for linked lists working in performance-critical fields like mesh and image processing, physics engines, and raytracing is when using linked lists actually improves locality of reference and reduces heap allocations and sometimes even reduces memory use compared to the straightforward alternatives.
+One example answer: *One of the most useful cases I find for linked lists working in performance-critical fields like mesh and image processing, physics engines, and raytracing is when using linked lists actually improves locality of reference and reduces heap allocations and sometimes even reduces memory use compared to the straightforward alternatives.*

-Even the least rated answers provide insight into actual usage.

-Rope Strings are a good example to start with.
+Even the least rated answers provide insight into actual usage: *Rope Strings are a good example to start with.
 It's a popular data structure in text editors where users want to insert and delete all over the place.
 The Python data type called deque found in collections.deque uses a doubly linked list.

-A vector or deque would typically be slow to add at either end, requiring (at least in my example of two distinct appends) that a copy be taken of the entire list (vector), or the index block and the data block being appended to (deque).
+A vector or deque would typically be slow to add at either end, requiring (at least in my example of two distinct appends) that a copy be taken of the entire list (vector), or the index block and the data block being appended to (deque).*

+None of the answers indicate the type of things that one would use on the frontend in a React app.
+But still one might be expected to discuss this data type in a technical interview.
+JavaScript does not have the low level memory concerns of other languages, and in general, arrays and their friends take care of a lot of this pressure under the hood.

 ## Map & Set & modern JavaScript

 The Set object was introduced in ECMAScript 2015 (ES6), which was officially released in June 2015.

-Note the dates were used to embarrass browsers who might implement the features years later.
+>[Fun fact] Dates were used in ECMAScript releases apparently to embarrass browsers who might implement the features years later.

 This was a significant update to JavaScript that introduced many new features and data structures, including Set, Map, WeakSet, WeakMap, arrow functions, let and const declarations, and more.